Current status

 Summary of current situation

-There are current 4 AONs approved.
+There are currently 4 AONs approved.
 These are of the phosphorodiamidate morpholino oligomer (PMO) chemistry.
 This is a chemistry that is very efficiently filtered out by the kidney.
 As such frequent treatment with high doses of AONs are needed (weekly intravenous injections of 30-80 mg/kg) and uptake by skeletal muscle is suboptimal, resulting in only minimal increases in dystrophin.

 To improve delivery to skeletal muscle and heart, different approaches are studied: